seb2G/hello-world/GLOSSARY.md

 Tag - A meaningful name for a specific revision in the repository

 Tree - An object that represents a directory.
 It holds blobs as well as other sub-directories.
-A tree is a binary file that stores references to blobs and trees which are also named as SHA1 hash of the tree object.

 URL - Represents the location of the Git Repository